pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     }
     ```

-We know that we want to pass a name and some custom parameters to the class, so we can create an interface for the parameters as
+We want to pass a name and some custom parameters to the class, so we create an interface for the parameters as follows:
-follows:

     ```typescript
     export interface VpcArgs {